input-output-hk/atala-prism/docs/node/deployment.md

 This documentation will not describe the gRPC API itself.
 :::

-The Open Enterprise Agent communicates with the Node, with all operations conducted through it.
+The Identus cloud Agent communicates with the Node, and all operations are conducted through it.
 The following documentation will provide a high-level overview of how the Node functions and explain its usage, including the environment variables required and how to deploy it to the Cardano mainnet and testnet.

 # Node components